timescale/docs/api/_hyperfunctions/candlestick_agg/examples.md

 subsection: candlestick_agg()
 ---

-## Starting from tick data
+### Get candlestick values from tick data

-Query your tick data table for the opening, high, low, and closing prices and the volume for each 1 hour period in the last day:
+Query your tick data table for the opening, high, low, and closing prices, and the trading volume, for each 1 hour period in the last day:

 ``` sql
 SELECT